Mince45/VEnhancer-Pinokio-Script/README.md

-Pinokio script for VEnhancer
+Pinokio Script for VEnhancer

-Made with ChatGPT vibe coding
+Made with ChatGPT-style coding

 On an RTX 4090 24GB GPU, upscaling 25 frames of a 434x250px video took approximately 20 minutes.